Zug massacre: Government feud

 Leibacher filed several cases alleging corruption of various public officials, but they were dismissed by the court.
 Trying to end the legal battle the Director of Transport Robert Bisig offered to meet with Leibacher.
 In May 2001, Zug politicians unanimously rejected his complaint against them without discussion.
+In early 2001, he began writing private diary entries; at the same time, he also became fixated on a novel about the dictator Rafael Trujillo.
+He believed the novel contained meaningful parallels with his life, and may have identified himself with either Trujillo or the assassin in the book; he interpreted many events in his life in line with the book.

 In the final months before the shooting, Leibacher closed his bank accounts, sold his home and his shares in stocks.
 The day before the shooting, he instructed a Swiss funeral home that when he died, he was to be cremated and have his ashes scattered across the Atlantic.
 The day of the attack he sent his lawyer a key, which unlocked a locker that contained several folders of case information.
 He also filed a will in the Dominican Republic and wrote a goodbye letter to his mother.
 Another letter said that he had never told anyone of his plans.
 He received notification that the courts had ruled against him just days before the attacks, but never opened the letter.

 All of the guns and weapons Leibacher owned were legally acquired, and he purchased the pump-action shotgun nine days before the shooting, even though he was under surveillance at the time for threatening the bus driver.
 Despite making some preparations for escape, such as renting a motor scooter, evidence suggests he intended to die in the attack.
 The day before the attack, Leibacher wrote a letter to the director of his daughter's school.
 This letter was written in poor English, and read in part: